7 Key Components of Channel Partner Onboarding

 Offer additional rewards to recognize your partners’ accomplishments if you require them to participate in specialized training.
 These rewards can include gift cards, event invitations, or merchandise.

-Also, reward partners who actively engage with your content in the partner portal.
-This motivation encourages them to take part in training and equips them with the right resources to sell better.
+Also, reward partners actively engaging with your content in the partner portal.
+This motivation encourages them to participate in training and equips them with the right resources to sell better.
 For example, you might reward partners for the following achievements:

 Download Template | Channel Partner Onboarding Template